 The primary role of a Platform Credential is to allow an appraiser to reliably interpret information provided by TPM PCRs.
 They are rarely used in pPlatform scenarios, because pTPMs (at least at the time of this writing) and the associated pPlatforms are all implemented according to the PC Client specification.
 This platform specification defines such things as which components will be measured into which pTPM PCRs, what locality constraints are imposed on which PCRs, which PCRs are resettable, and so forth.
 No comparable specification exists for virtualized platforms; and because of the wide variety of virtualization use cases, it is not clear that a single platform definition could meaningfully cover them all.
 This means that the Platform Credential becomes quite essential in virtualized systems.

 The most essential role of the vPC is to allow an appraiser to confidently interpret the meaning of various vPCRs.
-Without the vPC, an appraiser who expects, for example, vPCR 26 to contain measurements provided by the ’s trusted measurement VM could be badly deceived by a system where vPCR 26 is actually a resettable PCR controlled by the guest.
+Without the vPC, an appraiser who expects, for example, vPCR 26 to contain measurements provided by the vPlatform’s trusted measurement VM could be badly deceived by a system where vPCR 26 is actually a resettable PCR controlled by the guest.
 Mismatched platform expectations can also cause availability problems; for example, if an appraiser is evaluating a given vPCR’s contents assuming it to contain measurements of a networking helper VM when instead it contains a virtual DVD image, the system is likely to fail; even if the measurements might be good in some absolute sense, the system cannot reasonably be appraised if the contents cannot be interpreted properly.

 Attestation of Virtual Platform State